 Particularly striking is Tonomura’s ‘mama love’ series, which is split intentionally into two halves.
 The first half, a series of black and white stills, explores her mother’s love affair.
 Intentionally focusing attention on her mother, Tonomura obscures the lover’s face, again highlighting the extent to which painful personal experiences shape her work.

 When asked how she persuaded her mother to agree to be photographed, Tonomura reveals that she resorted to a threat of knife attack.
 Whilst this mother-daughter dynamic is perhaps confusing to an audience, it is worth noting that it is intended as a statement of affection.

 In the second half, this time shot in colour, Tonomura’s mother is seen counting money for an unpaid loan.
 It is through the depiction of these challenging moments and exploration of the often ugly realities of family dynamics that Tonomura’s work is most successful.

 For Tonomura, the ‘characters’ depicted within her work are all real and within her.
-It is s the point in which they are photographed that they become fantasy.
+It is at this point at which they are photographed that they become a fantasy.